pexus/PerfLog/README.md

 ---------------------------------

-The dependency list for PerfLog and PerfLogAppLogger project are given below to help you in planning your build environment if you choose to build from the sources.
+The dependency list for PerfLog and PerfLogAppLogger project are given below to help you in planning your build environment if you choose to customize and build PerfLog and PerfLogAppLogger yourself.

 	PerfLog:
 		ojdbc6.jar (Oracle JDBC driver jar)